 Public Lighting Asset Management Strategy

-Western Power operates and maintains around 288,000 streetlights across its network, which are used to provide public lighting services to local governments.
+Western Power operates and maintains more than 290,000 streetlights across its network, which are used to provide public lighting services to local governments.
 The streetlights comprise of poles, outreach brackets, luminaires, globes, cables, fuses, and control systems.

 Western Power’s Public Lighting Asset Management Strategy (strategy) outlines how Western Power manages public lighting assets to provide the community with a safe, reliable and affordable service and meet our regulatory obligations.

-Western Power reviews the strategy annually, which includes consultation with local governments to ensure the strategy is fit-for-purpose and aligned to local government objectives.
-Western Power will advise local governments of upcoming consultation shortly.
+Western Power reviews the strategy regularly, which includes consultation with local governments to ensure the strategy is fit-for-purpose and aligned to local government objectives.

 Ongoing feedback regarding the strategy can be directed to our Community and Stakeholder team.